Global arrogance: Arguments

 According to Daniel E. Price, globalization is considered in many countries of the Islamic world as a tool for American domination that must be resisted.
 In her book, The Soul of Justice, Cynthia Willett writes:

 We fear Islamic fundamentalists because they threaten violence in the name of unyielding principles.
 We refuse, however, to understand how economic and cultural forces of powerful nations may damage citizens of weaker nations by destroying their culture and livelihood, and by rendering their nations dependent upon foreign powers.

-Willett quotes Thomas Friedman, whom she says provides insight into anti-Western sentiment by pointing to the zeal behind Western discourse, as saying:
+Willett quotes Thomas Friedman, who she says provides insight into anti-Western sentiment by pointing to the zeal behind Western discourse, as saying:

 "We Americans are the apostles of the Fast World, the prophets of the free market, and high priests of high tech.
 We want the 'enlargement' of both our values and our Pizza Huts.
 We want the world to follow our lead and become democratic and capitalistic, with a Web site in every pot, a Pepsi on every lip, [and] Microsoft Windows in every computer."
 Is it clear who "fundamentalists" are?
 I am not so sure.
 The journalist continues: "No wonder, therefore, that resentment of America is on the rise globally."
 Sometimes we tend to see exaggerated in the Other what we most deny in ourselves.

 According to Thomas Friedman, globalization leads to global arrogance based on soft power (culture, technology and economy) rather than occupation and imperialism.
 US efforts to avoid international scrutiny and refuse to sign international treaties on global warming or the International Criminal Court, according to Barber, are viewed as signs of arrogance and imperialist intentions.
 Yusuf al-Qaradawi, an Islamist scholar, argues that "globalization means the imposition of US hegemony.
 Any state that rebels or sings to a different tune must be punished by blockades, military threats, or direct attack as happened with Sudan, Iraq, Iran and Libya."
 The imposition involves a US culture "based on materialism, self-interest and unrestrained freedoms."
 Thus, US-led globalization is driven by the "unjustified arrogance and conceit" of the Pharaoh, persecuting humanity to benefit a tiny minority."

 Ali Farazmand believes current global stereotypes against Islam by the United States government, and the media and corporate organizations, which are predominantly Christian, have created a global image of Muslims as terrorists and the people of the Middle East as fanatics who should be enlightened by Judaeo-Christianity.
 Farazmand says this ideological, global, political propaganda against Islam serves only global arrogance, global religious divisions, and enmity between nations, and "promotes the global arrogance of self-declared Christian superiority".